GenomicsAotearoa/Introduction-to-R/docs/03-basics-factors-dataframes.md

     === "Questions"

-        - How do I get started with tabular data (e.g. spreadsheets) in R?
+        - How do I get started with tabular data (e.g., spreadsheets) in R?
         - What are some best practices for reading data into R?
         - How do I save tabular data generated in R?